-Fiscal 2017 was a transformative year for G-III.
+In fiscal 2018, G-III continued its efforts to drive growth.
 We are focused on the following four strategic initiatives, which we believe are critical to our long-term success:

-- Owning brands: We now own a portfolio of proprietary brands, including DKNY, Donna Karan, Vilebrequin, Andrew Marc and G.H.
-Bass.
-Owning our own brands is advantageous to us for several reasons: - We can realize significantly higher operating margins because we are not required to pay licensing fees on sales by us of our proprietary products and can also generate licensing revenues (which have no related cost of goods sold) for classes of products not manufactured by us. - There are no channel restrictions, permitting us to market our products internationally, and to utilize a variety of different distribution channels, including online and off-price channels. - We are able to license our proprietary brands in categories and geographies that are not in our core competencies. - We are able to build equity in these brands to benefit the long-term interests of our stockholders. - Increasing online business opportunities: We are continuing to make changes to our business to address the additional challenges and opportunities created by the evolving role of the online marketplace in the retail sector and expect to become an industry leader in selling our products in an omni-channel environment.
+- Owning brands: We now own a portfolio of proprietary brands, including DKNY, Donna Karan, Vilebrequin, G.H.
+Bass and Andrew Marc.
+Owning our own brands is advantageous to us for several reasons: - We can realize significantly higher operating margins because we are not required to pay licensing fees on sales by us of our proprietary products and can also generate licensing revenues (which have no related cost of goods sold) for classes of products not manufactured by us. - There are no channel restrictions, permitting us to market our products internationally, and to utilize a variety of different distribution channels, including online and off-price channels. - We are able to license our proprietary brands in new categories and geographies to best of breed licensees. - We are able to build equity in these brands to benefit the long-term interests of our stockholders. - Expanding our reach: We continue to expand our reach to access additional markets worldwide.
+For example, we believe that the international sales and profit opportunity is quite significant for our DKNY and Donna Karan businesses.

+- Increasing online business opportunities: We are continuing to make changes to our business to address the additional challenges and opportunities created by the evolving role of the online marketplace in the retail sector and expect to increase the sale of our products in an omni-channel environment.
 We believe that consumers are increasingly engaging with brands through online channels, and that this trend will only grow in the coming years.
-The five power brands that serve as the anchor of our business position us to be the direct beneficiaries of this trend, whether by continuing to leverage our partnerships with the online businesses operated by major retailers to facilitate customer engagement or by building out our own online capabilities. - Expanding our reach: We continue to expand our reach to access additional markets worldwide.
-For example, we believe that the international sales and profit opportunity is quite significant for our newly acquired DKNY and Donna Karan business. - Streamlining our retail business: We are also focusing on turning around our own retail business by terminating or renegotiating long-term leases as they come up for renewal, implementing cost-cutting initiatives, revising our merchandising strategies and repurposing certain stores for our Karl Lagerfeld or DKNY brands.
+The five power brands that serve as the anchor of our business position us to be the direct beneficiaries of this trend, whether by continuing to leverage our partnerships with the online businesses operated by our licensors and major retailers to facilitate customer engagement or by building out our own online capabilities. - Streamlining our retail business: We are also focusing on turning around our own retail business by terminating or renegotiating long-term leases as they come up for renewal, implementing cost-cutting initiatives, revising our merchandising strategies and repurposing certain stores for our Karl Lagerfeld or DKNY brands.

-The acquisition of Donna Karan International serves as a pillar of our transformation, providing us with two proprietary power brands to add to our growing portfolio and the ability to expand our footprint globally while enabling us to compete more effectively in omni-channel retail.
+The acquisition of Donna Karan International ("DKI") serves as a pillar of our strategic efforts, adding two proprietary power brands to our growing portfolio and the ability to expand our footprint globally, while enabling us to compete more effectively in omni-channel retail.
 We believe that DKNY and Donna Karan are two of the most iconic and recognizable power brands and that we are well positioned to unlock their potential, resulting in a much bigger opportunity than their previous management had realized.
+We plan to leverage our demonstrated ability to drive organic growth and develop talent throughout our company to maximize the potential of the DKNY and Donna Karan brands.